HoangLa95/qualitedevs2/PSs/ps1.md

 **/*.exe
 **/*.o
 ```
-- `**/` means the search applies to the root as well as all folders and subfolders.
+- `**/` means the search applies to the root as well as all directories and subdirectories.
 - `*.exe` and `*.o` will ignore all files with these extensions.

-Another example: if your editor has generated a `build/` folder, you can add the following line:
+Another example: if your editor has generated a `build/` directory, you can add the following line:
 ```{code} sh
 build/
 ```
-This will exclude all content within folders named `build`, regardless of their location in the project.
+This will exclude all content within directories named `build`, regardless of their location in the project.

-You can even combine everything to ignore extensionless files, `.o` files, `.exe` files, and `build/` folders (and their contents) with the following expressions for your `.gitignore`:
+You can even combine everything to ignore extensionless files, `.o` files, `.exe` files, and `build/` directories (and their contents) with the following expressions for your `.gitignore`:
 ```{code} sh
 *
 !*.*